AlbertDoggyLin/nn_hw2/README.md

 # nn_hw2

-please create your virtual env
+please create your virtual env and activate it

 pip install pyqt numpy matplotlib